RaAuthentic/HTML-CSSProgate/README.md

   ![Demo 3](./demo3.gif)

 ## Summary of Skills Acquired
-Throughout the bootcamp, I gained a comprehensive understanding of the following concepts:
+Throughout the progate bootcamp, I gained a comprehensive understanding of the following concepts:
 - Semantic HTML structure and how to organize content effectively.
 - Styling with CSS, including typography, spacing, and visual hierarchy.
 - Creating layouts with both traditional CSS and Flexbox.